statehigh/vdayticketing/README.md

 7. [Run the script](https://pythonbasics.org/execute-python-scripts/) *student_classes_parser.py*, which should generate two files: *student_classes.csv* and *student_names.json*.
 8. Send *student_names.json* to every Inputter and wait for them to return you a tickets list file.
 9. Place the ticket list files into the folder called *tickets*.
-10. Run the *ticket_sorter.py* script, which should generate some files inside the *output* folder: *tickets_sorted.csv* and a bunch of CSV files corresponding to each group.
+10. Run the *ticket_sorter.py* script.
+ - It should generate some files inside the *output* folder: *tickets_sorted.csv* and a bunch of CSV files corresponding to each group.
+12. Using *tickets_sorted.csv*, go through every ticket, writing down the chosen period and sorting it into a pile which corresponds to the group it is allocated to.
-11. Using *tickets_sorted.csv*, physically sort every ticket into piles (this may take a while).
-The file contains every ticket and the corresponding group it belongs to in order of ticket number (if the group is a number, it is a serenading group; if it is a letter, it is a non-serenading group).
-Make sure each pile is labelled with the group it corresponds to.
+ - The file contains every ticket and the corresponding group it belongs to in order of ticket number (if the group is a number, it is a serenading group; if it is a letter, it is a non-serenading group).
+ - Make sure each pile is labelled with the group it corresponds to.
-12. For each pile, look at the corresponding CSV file (e.g., *A.csv*) and sort the tickets into the order shown in the file.
-It groups tickets by period and sorts them by geographical location, while also prioritising special serenades.
+13. For each pile, look at the corresponding CSV file (e.g., *A.csv*) and sort the tickets into the order shown in the file.
+ - The tickets are grouped by period and sorted by geographical location, with special serenades placed first.
-13. Contemplate if spending several hours of your life doing this was worth it.
+15. Contemplate if spending several hours of your life doing this was worth it.
-14. That's it.
+16. That's it.

 ## Instructions for Inputter
 1. The host should have sent you a file called *student_names.json*.
 Save this file.